beranki/fundFacial/README.md

 a user-oriented biometric transaction platform using Flask and custom trained siamese model
 ![image](https://user-images.githubusercontent.com/77950550/197428516-190b99f0-c579-444e-b25d-dace67f82509.png)

-This project is filled with bugs and inefficient coding methods, but should be used as a marker for my journey into web development.
+This project is filled with bugs and inefficient code, but should be used as a marker for my journey into web development.

 Major Problems:
 - The code is repetitive in nature and often is slower than needs be, especially in the case of the custom trained siamese model.
 Instead of referring to a transfer model, for the purpose of understand better how the Siamese Model worked, I custom trained it for each user's data.
 This is a big mistake and something I realized would be inconvenient early on.